stinkytroll/tech264-cloud-linux/cicd/jenkins_notes.md

 3. Below that, under **Branches to build**, change it to `*/main`.
 Later, this'll be `dev`.

 ### --> Build Environment
 4. Enable **Provide node and npm bin/ folder to PATH** and specify **NodeJS version 20**.
-We do this so we can run nodejs and npm commands.
+We do this to allow Jenkins to run nodejs and npm commands necessary for testing.

 ![alt text](images/providenodenpm.png)